Santa Monica Wrongful Termination Attorneys

 Hire a wrongful termination attorney.

 If you have been fired for exercising your rights as an employee, reporting harassment or discrimination, whistleblowing or taking any other action protected by law, then you need an experienced employment law attorney on your side.
 Schwimer Weinstein will help you level the playing field and ensure your rights are protected.
 Win With Us.
-Contact Schwimer Weinstein for a free, no-obligation consultation today.
+Contact Schwimer Weinstein for an initial consultation today.